Blog post:

 If at any point during the training, a student’s machine gets into a broken or misconfigured state, the process of “resetting” to a last known good state is a non-trivial one.

-Virtualization Solves the Lab Setup Problem
+Virtualization Soves the Lab Setup Problem

 Because software training departments have to rely on their corporate IT for these physical training labs, many have made the shift to using virtual machines, either running on the student machines or hosted in local or cloud infrastructure.